floragunncom/search-guard-docs/_content/_docs_kibana/kibana_authentication_openid.md

 searchguard.frontend_base_url: "https://kibana.example.com:5601"
 ```

-Furthermore, the OIDC protocol requires specific settings for the cookies used by Search Guard (For background information on this, see, for example, [this blog post at auth0.com](https://auth0.com/blog/browser-behavior-changes-what-developers-need-to-know/).
-To do so,  add the following settings to `opensearch_dashboards.yml`/`kibana.yml`:
+Furthermore, the OIDC protocol requires specific settings for the cookies used by Search Guard (For background information on this, see [this blog post at auth0.com](https://auth0.com/blog/browser-behavior-changes-what-developers-need-to-know/).
+To achieve this,  add the following settings to `opensearch_dashboards.yml`/`kibana.yml`:

 ```yaml
 searchguard.cookie.isSameSite: None